KristofferC/KristofferC.github.io/content/post/tokenize.md

 Feel free to tweak the code to find the most common string literal (`Tokens.STRING`) or perhaps most common integer (``Tokens.INTEGER`) or anything else you can come up with.

-Below is a wordcloud I made with the top 50 identifiers in Julia base.
+Below is a wordcloud I made with the top 50 identifiers in Julia Base.

 {{< figure src="/img/wordcloud.png" >}}